Best Head Torch for Work

 Things to Consider when buying the Best Headtorch UK

 There are many different types of head torch – and not every model is well suited to every activity featured above.

-Some head torches, for example, are very bright, which makes them excellent for cyclists or spelunkers, but far too bright for use as reading lamps.
+Some of the brightest head torches, make them excellent for cyclists or spelunkers, but far too bright for use as reading lamps.
 Others place an emphasis on providing a comfortable (as opposed to particularly secure) fit.
 These torches can be good for dog walking or enjoying festivals, but are wholly inappropriate for joggers or cyclists.

-LED is by far the better technology when it comes to head torches, so keep this in mind.
+LED is by far the better technology when it comes to the best head torches, so keep this in mind.

-LEDs generally come in two variants; high powered and low powered.
+LEDs generally come in two variants; high power and low power.
 Be sure which type you want before making your purchase.

 See the next section for further information about brightness.